 Ductless Air Source Heat Pump Effective Full Load Hours

-The study included metering of 87 ductless air source heat pumps (mini splits), 56 of which are included in this analysis report.
+The study included metering of 87 ductless air source heat pumps (mini splits), 56 of which are included in this analysis report, 20 of which are installed in full displacement scenarios.
 As noted, many of these units were not intended for full displacement and many of the partial displacement units did not have integrated controls.
 The existing PSD has only one heating and one cooling value for Effective Full Load Hours (EFLH) that does not distinguish by full or partial displacement.
 An adjustment to the PSD is needed that differentiates these intended uses of the equipment.

-There is sufficient data to recommend the creation of a new PSD value for full displacement ductless mini split units.
-Our observed overall weather normalized heating EFLH of 1,099 full load hours in full displacement scenarios is more than double the current PSD value of 535 full load hours.
-The study cannot make recommendations on what values to use for units with partial displacement and integrated controls, or units that only receive an upstream rebate.
-The study team recommends at this time that the 1,099 hours be used and that the PSD continue to use 218 hours for cooling savings for ductless air source heat pumps (mini splits).
+There is sufficient data to recommend the creation of a new PSD value for full displacement ductless mini split units (n = 20) as shown in Table 3.
+Our observed overall weather normalized heating EFLH of 1,099 full load hours in full displacement scenarios is more than double the current PSD value of 535 full load hours (which is based on a single measure that includes both full and partial displacement usage).
+The study cannot make recommendations on what values to use for units with partial displacement and integrated controls, or units that only receive an upstream rebate (additional research is required to address ductless mini splits with integrated controls).
+The study team recommends at this time that the 1,099 hours be used and that the PSD continue to use 218 hours for cooling EFLH for ductless air source heat pumps (mini splits).

 Table 3: Ductless Air Source Heat Pump EFLH Values